- Bit-O-Honey History And Information

-Bit-O-Honey contains almonds in it, a type of tree nut.
-This means people with who are allergic to nuts should be very carful before eating Bit-O-Honey.
+Bit-O-Honey contains almonds in it, a type of tree nut, so if you are allergic to nuts you should avoid it.
 As always we strongly recommend checking the ingredients of any snack or candy before you eat.

 A Story About Bit O Honey

-The first time I had piece of Bit-O-Honey was in the late 40’s.
-My mother gave me a piece of hers and a I loved it.
-Ever since then I would get Bit-O-Honey when we went to this store by my home.
-I will always eat this candy until I cant eat it anymore
+The first time I had a piece of Bit-O-Honey was in the late ’40s.
+My mother gave me a piece of hers and an I loved it.
+Ever since then I would get the candy when we went to this store by my home.
+I will always eat this candy until I can’t eat it anymore

 My name is Brianna and I love writing on all topics.
 Candy history fascinates me and I am passionate about sharing my love of this topic with everyone else!